-You fed Runway / Kling / Pika a clean reference image — your character, your product, your scene — and the first frame of the generated clip looks great.
-By frame 30 the face has shifted, the outfit color has drifted, the product silhouette has changed.
-By frame 120 you are looking at a different person or product entirely.
-Image-to-video drift is the single most reported issue in 2025-2026 video generation.
-Fix it with the right combination of motion strength, clip length, and explicit identity anchors.
+You fed Runway, Kling, or Pika a clean reference image (your character, your product, your scene) and the first frame of the clip looks great.
+By frame 30 the face has shifted, the jacket color has drifted, the product silhouette has changed.
+By frame 120 you are looking at a different person or product.
+Image-to-video drift is the single most reported problem in 2025-2026 video generation.

 Common causes